-In the fall of 2020, when enrollment in traditional public schools dropped by three
+In the fall of 2020, when enrollment in traditional public schools dropped by 3% statewide, enrollment at Washington's public charter schools jumped by 35%.
+Nationally, enrollment in charter schools grew by more than

 ^{5 &}quot;School Report Card, State Total, Student Performance, Assessment, 2022," Office of Superintendent of Public Instruction, at https://washingtonstatereportcard.ospi.k12.wa.us/ReportCard/ViewSchoolOrDistrict/103300.